 Due to the impending inclement weather, Spring Orientation Check-in will now be held Monday, January 24, 2022.
 Included during the Orientation check-in process is Residence Hall Check-in (as appropriate and at their selected appointment time) and the distribution of Tribe Student ID Cards.

 - Monday, January 24 from 3:00 PM - 3:30 PM in the Sadler Center Atrium

 Take a look at the *updated* Spring Orientation Schedule for New Students & Families to familiarize yourself with all that is being planned.
 During Orientation, you will get to know your roommate, hallmates and many other new W&M students.
 These are relationships that you will carry with you throughout your years at W&M.

 Family Orientation Program

 The transition to W&M collegiate life is often a major milestone for family members as well as the student.
 Further, we recognize that family members will have different questions and concerns.
 Family Spring Orientation is designed to answer those questions and will be held virtually.
-A draft of the 2021 schedule will be available by mid-December.

-Take a look at the Student Handbook - the student guide to life at William & Mary.
+Take a look at the Student Handbook — the student guide to life at William & Mary.
 During the Orientation program, you will participate in sessions designed to increase your understanding of the Honor System, the Code of Conduct, and the Residence Life policy of Self-Determination—all of which are outlined in the Handbook.
-The Handbook is also available through myW&M under Student Links.
+The Handbook is also available through myW&M by selecting Student Links.

 Placement and proficiency testing is offered in Arabic, Chinese, Italian, Japanese, Russian and Latin.
 Please contact the Modern Languages (Arabic, Chinese, Italian, Japanese, Russian) department or Classical Studies (Latin) to schedule a placement exam in your particular subject area.
 Contact the Theatre, Speech, and Dance department to schedule a dance placement test.